mighty-gerbils/gerbil/doc/stdlib/getopt.md

 ```
 :::

-If parsing fails, then a `getopt-error` is raised, which can be guarded with
-`getopt-error?`.
 The procedure `getopt-display-help` can be used to display
 a help message for a getopt error according to the argument specification.
 The procedure `getopt-display-help-topic` can be used to display a help page
 for a subcommand.